BakrAlqassab/airbnb-clone-nextjs/README.md

 - Axios
 - contentful

-**to have the project work first need to fill in the below variables:**
+**To have the project work first need to clone the project and fill in the below variables:**

 DATABASE_URL=""     MongoDB  [MongoDB](https://www.mongodb.com/products)
 NEXTAUTH_SECRET = ""   [Next Auth](https://next-auth.js.org/)